Fig Tree Leaf Beetle

 (Photo: courtesy of the Macleay Museum, University of Sydney)

-Other species of beetle larvae in the same family feed on the foliage of other trees.
+Other species of beetle larvae in the family CHRYSOMELIDAE feed on the foliage of other trees.

 The adult beetles are brown with a black mark on the back of the thorax.
 The adult beetles feed on the foliage of the same trees as the larvae.

 Rev. H. Clark,